EXCLUSIVE: Building On Top Of Bitcoin May Not Be As Popular As Ethereum, Other Blockchains, But We're 'Close To Seeing Some Runaway Success,' Says Stacks | Benzinga

 EXCLUSIVE: Building On Top Of Bitcoin May Not Be As Popular As Ethereum, Other Blockchains, But We're 'Close To Seeing Some Runaway Success,' Says Stacks

 Stacks (STX) aims to bring smart contracts and decentralized applications, or DApps, to Bitcoin (CRYPTO: BTC).
 An attractive facet for some is the ability to earn BTC earning through a mechanism the project calls “Stacking.”
-Benzinga talked with Mitchell Cuevas, Head of Growth at the Stacks Foundation, to learn more about building on top of Bitcoin and other aspects of Stacks.
+Mitchell Cuevas, Head of Growth at the Stacks Foundation sheds light on building on Bitcoin blockchain and other aspects of Stacks.

 From Lump Of Gold To Active Asset: “Stacks turns Bitcoin from being a passive asset into an active asset that is programmable and available to all,” said Cuevas.